The Future is Lesbian!

 Risa: The Echoes of a Silent Brush’s approach on war and the death of dreams

-I went to Sto.
-Niño Mactan Montessori School on May 28 with little idea what this play was about.
 I was only told moments after the curtains had risen and everything went dark: first, that this was set in 1940’s Bataan, during the Japanese Occupation, and second, that it was a musical.
 Both were enough to keep me in my seat already.

 Artificial Intelligence and The Value of Humanity

-I enjoy science-fiction, specifically those of the optimistic kind.
-As an idealist myself, I am deeply interested in a future wherein humanity thrives and technological utopia.
 Such stories depict a world wherein robots perform all the menial tasks that normally would eat a sizable chunk out of a person’s time and energy, and humanity is then left with whatever artistic passions and scientific developments are gained with such newfound time and energy.
 How depressing it is then that in reality the robots are making poetry while human people are clocking in at the factory lines.

 World Turtle Day